History of the Nissan Frontier

-The Nissan Frontier entered the market in 1997 to help Nissan reestablish the brand as the pioneer of the compact truck market.
-Since then, Nissan has used the Frontier to bring a variety of new innovations to compact truck segment, illustrating their ability to break new ground when it comes to a small pickup.
+The Nissan Frontier entered the market in 1997 to help Nissan re-establish the brand as the pioneer of the compact truck market.
+Since then, Nissan has used the Frontier to bring a variety of new innovations to the compact truck segment, illustrating its ability to break new ground when it comes to a small pickup.

 Shining Star: Brie Larson returns in 2021 Nissan Rogue commercials

 Early history and updates